Demand Forecasting: Benefits, Methods & Examples

 Demand planning is demand forecasting put into action.
 Demand planning should work as an active part of your company’s resource planning system in order to forecast purchase and inventory requirements and respond to predicted customer buying habits.
 Done right, this will ensure inventory stock levels are optimised while meeting customer needs.
 Effective demand planning uses multiple data sources, such as:

-- Historical sales data – using a two to five-year period is generally best practices for most systems in order to analyse sales activities and identify trends.
+- Historical sales data – using a two to five-year period is generally best practice for most systems in order to analyse sales activities and identify trends.

 - Manufacturer forecasts – data from peers within your supply chain, e.g. manufacturers that you work with, can make for more accurate demand forecasts.